JasonLocklin/Dissertation/outline.md

 absent when patients point to targets with their eyes closed [@Day1998].

-[including SA] Further, cerebellar damage seems to cause a variety of oculomotor deficits, including dysmetria of saccadic eye movements, and Nystagmus, an involentary eye movement consisting of slow drift and fast resetting phases, as well as an abnormal
+[including in SA] Further, cerebellar damage seems to cause a variety of oculomotor deficits, including dysmetria of saccadic eye movements, and Nystagmus, an involentary eye movement consisting of slow drift and fast resetting phases, as well as an abnormal